Jimin: 2013–present: BTS

-Jimin debuted as a vocalist and dancer in BTS on June 13, 2013.
+Jimin was the last Big Hit trainee to be added to the lineup that would eventually become BTS.
+Of the band's seven members, he spent the shortest period of time—six months—as a trainee prior to debuting.
+On June 13, 2013, he debuted as a vocalist and dancer in BTS with the song "No More Dream" from their first single 2 Cool 4 Skool.
 Under the band's name, he released three solo songs: "Lie", "Serendipity", and "Filter".
 "Lie" was released in 2016, as part of the band's second Korean studio album, Wings.
 It was described as stunning and dramatic, conveying dark undertones and emotions in line with the overall concept of the album.
 In contrast, "Serendipity", from the band's Love Yourself: Her (2017) extended play (EP), was soft and sensual, expressing the joy, conviction, and curiosity of love.
 "Filter", a track from BTS' 2020 studio album Map of the Soul: 7, had a Latin pop flair, with lyrics reflecting the different sides of Jimin that he shows to the world and those around him.
+Jimin additionally co-wrote and co-produced another track included on that album, "Friends", which was later featured in the Marvel Studios film Eternals.

 "Serendipity" and "Lie" both surpassed fifty million streams on Spotify in 2018, followed shortly thereafter by the former's full length version from BTS' Love Yourself: Answer (2018) compilation album, which achieved the milestone in early 2019.
-Jimin became the first Korean artist to have three solo tracks accumulate over 50 million streams each, surpassing Psy, who was previously crossed the 50 million streams mark twice with "Gangnam Style" (2012) and "Gentleman" (2013).
-Both songs were also the only solos by a BTS member included in the Official Chart Company's (OCC) list of the top 20 most streamed BTS songs in the United Kingdom as of October 2018, ranking at number 17 and 19 respectively.
+Jimin became the first Korean artist to have three solo tracks accumulate over 50 million streams each, surpassing Psy, who previously crossed the 50 million streams mark twice with "Gangnam Style" (2012) and "Gentleman" (2013).
+Both songs were also the only solos by a BTS member included in the Official Charts Company's (OCC) list of the top 20 most streamed BTS songs in the United Kingdom as of October 2018, ranking at number 17 and 19 respectively.
 In April 2019, the list was expanded to reflect the top 40, and both tracks were the highest ranked solos included that year, at numbers 18 and 20 respectively.